quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

-# 📈 Intermarket Trend Divergence Trading Strategy Dashboard
+# 📈 Intermarket Trend Divergence Trading Strategy

 This GitHub project monitors and visualizes the position changes for the strategy: **Cross-Market Trend Divergence Model**, trading **TAIEX Futures**.